jbirddog/blue/README.md

 ## TODOs

+1. The next round of simpl/min - ification:
-1. Remove initial allocation and just use rq's
+   1. Remove initial allocation and just use rq
+   1. Reorder rq's so that a binary file can be concat'd to the binary to produce the full executable
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Add more ops to make defining a custom op less verbose/brittle
    1. opN[ ]op